AD | Press tickets

 We were also happy to see some other great features back as well such as pony grooming and small animal handling.
 These aren’t things we’ve ever been able to do before but the board near the entrance detailing all of the times were really helpful and it meant we could plan our day around what we wanted to do.
 There was queues for both of these activities so I would recommend getting to the area about 10-15 minutes beforehand if you want to be near the front of the queue.

 The Junior Farm also has a soft play area, albeit a small one.
-Erin was so excited when we told her this was open as I don’t think she’s been in it since she was about 2!
 This soft play area is for children under 10 with two sort of separate areas.
 There are little ride on animals and these would be perfect for smaller children while there’s a slide and an area to climb around which was great for Erin’s age.

 What we love the most about a trip to Wroxham Barns is that entrance to the Fun Park is also included.
 This is by far Erin’s favourite area and we spent the majority of our day in this area.